MicrosoftDocs/quantum-docs/articles/how-to-adapt-qiskit.md

 To run this sample on Azure Quantum, add this code after you have created the Azure Quantum backend, and add a line with `quantum_instance = QuantumInstance(backend)` when creating the VQC object.

 > [!NOTE]
 > To run the following sample you need to install Qiskit Machine Learning module.
+Run the following code and then restart the kernel.
 >
 > ```python
+> # Restart the kernel after running this cell
 > !pip install qiskit-machine-learning
 > ```